Wilkes-Barre, Pennsylvania: Executive

 The city is headed by an elected mayor, who serves four-year terms.
 The current mayor is George Brown (Democrat).
 He has been in office since 2019.
 Before becoming mayor he was a business man and a former city councilman.

 Legislative

 The legislative branch consists of a five-member City Council.
 They are elected by a single-member district to four-year terms.
-The following are current members of the council: Bill Barrett, Mike Belusko, Tony Brooks, Beth Gilbert, and John Marconi.
+The following are current members of the council: Bill Barrett, Mike Belusko, Tony Brooks, Stan Mirin, and Jessica McClay.

 Audit and Control

 The office of Audit and Control is the third branch of Wilkes-Barre City government.
 It is headed by the City Controller, elected to a four-year term.
-Darren G. Snyder, the current City Controller, is a Democrat and has been in office since 2016.
+Tony C. Thomas, the current City Controller, is a Democrat and has been in office since 2024.

 Judicial

 The city of Wilkes-Barre is served by two City Attorneys (Timothy Henry and Maureen Collins).
 They advise both the mayor and city council.

-The chance of becoming a victim of either violent or property crime in Wilkes-Barre is 1 in 35.
-Based on FBI crime data, Wilkes-Barre is not one of the safest communities in America.
-Relative to Pennsylvania, Wilkes-Barre has a crime rate that is higher than 91% of the state's cities and towns of all sizes.